hubtype/botSON/source/index.html.md

 ```

-When we depend on the user response about which will be the way that the bot will follow, we can make a dynamic `next_state` definition.
+When the `next_state` depends on the user response option, we can make a dynamic `next_state` definition.

 In this bot, we can see how we store the user decision in `user_choice`.
-Depending on what the user had chosen, the bot will continue to an specific state.
+Depending on what the user has chosen, the bot will continue to one state or another.

-If the user decided right, the bot will go to `right_state`, else if he decided left it will got to `left_state`.
+If the user decided 'right', the bot will go to `right_state`, else if he decided 'left' it will got to `left_state`.
-Otherwise, for avoiding posible bugs, we say that if the data it's not right or left, it will go to `exit`.
+Otherwise, for avoiding possible errors, we say that if the data it's not right or left, it will go to `exit`.

 <p style="text-align:center">
   <img src="/videos/bot_next_state.gif" height="600px" width="400px"/>